Check Out These Websites As A Way To Start Your Preparation And Planning For College

 The College Board Offers many resources regarding planning, applying, and paying for college, as well as information about SAT, PSAT, AP, and CLEP exams.

-Know How To Go A website to help you navigate the road the college, helping you with time lines and
+Know How To Go A website to help you navigate the road to college, helping you with timelines and

 First in the Family A website highlighting advice and strategies from first-generation college students that addresses money, cultural, and academic hurdles they face on the path to a four-year degree and how colleges can help.

 First Generation Student Content features writers and blog articles from university presidents, and first generation students, as well as information from the other college resource sites available in one place.
 Site offers advice on preparing, applying, paying for and succeeding in college, with a specific focus on first generation college students.

 College Opportunities Online Locator See and compare profiles of universities across the nation.

 U.S. News and World Report Tons of information, including national college rankings.